-In the absence of better evidence, the Wirral is an unlikely landing place.
-It was not in Northumbria, contradicting Clues 7, 8 and 11.
-Its Hiberno-Norse colony was an enclave within Mercia.
+Evidence against a Wirral landing and battlefield is substantial.
+Most specifically, the Wirral's Hiberno-Norse colony was an enclave within Mercia.
+It was not in Northumbria and never has been, thereby contradicting Clues 6 and 7.
 Dibbinsdale and Raby formed the southern border - the latter's name means 'farmstead on the border'.
 The only land access was the Roman road through the nearby Mercian stronghold of Chester.
 Several contemporary accounts imply that Constantine's troops returned to Alba on foot.
 One account implies that Owain's Britons arrived and left on foot, another that the invaders were augmented by local Danes who probably arrived on foot.
 But none of the invaders could have arrived or left the Wirral on foot because they would have had to pass near the Mercian burhs of Thelwall and Runcorn, and through the Mercian stronghold at Chester.